Ixelles: Before the Revolution

-In 1478, the wars between Louis XI of France and Maximilian I, Holy Roman Emperor, brought devastation to the Abbey and the surrounding areas.
-In 1585, during the period of the Habsburg Netherlands, the Spanish burnt down most of the buildings to prevent them from being used as a refuge by Calvinists.
+In 1478, the wars between King Louis XI of France and Maximilian I, Holy Roman Emperor, brought devastation to the Abbey and the surrounding areas.
+In 1585, during the period of the Habsburg Netherlands, the Spanish burned down most of the buildings to prevent them from being used as a refuge by Calvinists.
 The Abbey was restored in time for the Joyous Entry of the Archdukes Albert and Isabella in 1599.
 Further manors and castles (Ermitage, Ten Bosch and Ixelles, for example) were built in Ixelles in the 16th century, gradually transforming the hamlet into a full-fledged village.

-Thanks to the Maalbeek springs and the purity of its waters, a brewing industry became active in the area.
+Thanks to the Maelbeek springs and the purity of its waters, a brewing industry became active in the area.
 It started inside the Abbey, but by the 16th century, had expanded beyond its walls.
 Due to the liberalisation of beer manufacturing by the Council of Brabant in 1602, the industry grew, which resulted in a lively scene by the banks of the spring.
 By the 17th and 18th centuries, around 20 breweries-cabarets had settled in Ixelles, among which Saint-Hubert, De Sterre and L'Italie.

 Independent municipality

 In 1795, like many other towns surrounding Brussels, Ixelles was proclaimed a separate municipality by the French regime after the Revolution.
 The municipalities of Neder-Elsene ("Lower Ixelles", where the Abbey is located), Opper-Elsene ("Upper Ixelles", a Brussels suburb), Boondaal, Tenbos, and Solbos, all became part of Ixelles.
 Moreover, the Abbey was stripped of its religious functions, becoming among others a cotton-manufacturing plant, a farm, a military school, and a hospital.
-Many of the medieval gates of Brussels that lined what is now the Small Ring were taken down and more streets were built to accommodate the migration towards the suburbs.
+Many of the medieval gates of Brussels that lined what is now the Small Ring (Brussels' inner ring road) were taken down and more streets were built to accommodate the migration towards the suburbs.
 Ixelles' population grew nearly one-hundredfold, from 677 in 1813 to more than 58,000 in 1900.
 With this intense growth also came the Francisation of the municipality.

 At the end of the 19th century, some of the ponds were drained, leaving only the so-called "Ixelles Ponds", and a new Church of the Holy Cross was built in 1860.
 The first trams appeared in 1884 and the first cinema in 1919.
 By then, Ixelles and the Avenue Louise had become one of the most fashionable areas of Brussels.
 Artists and celebrities moved in, leading to architectural novelties such as Art Nouveau and Art Deco.